Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Abstract

 \section{Abstract}

-This paper explores the integration of ring attractors, a mathematical model inspired by neural circuit dynamics, into the reinforcement learning (RL) action selection process.
-Ring attractors, as specialized brain-inspired structures that encode spatial information and uncertainty, offer a biologically plausible mechanism to improve learning speed and predictive performance.
-They do so by explicitly encoding the action space, facilitating the organization of neural activity, and enabling the distribution of spatial representations across the neural network in the context of deep RL.
-The application of ring attractors in the RL action selection process involves mapping actions to specific locations on the ring and decoding the selected action based on neural activity.
-We investigate the application of ring attractors by both building them as exogenous models and integrating them as part of a Deep Learning policy algorithm.
-Our results show a significant improvement in state-of-the-art models for the Atari 100k benchmark.
-Notably, our integrated approach improves the performance of state-of-the-art models by half, representing a 53\% increase over selected baselines.
+Ring attractors, mathematical models inspired by neural circuit dynamics, provide a biologically plausible mechanism to improve learning speed and accuracy in Reinforcement Learning (RL).
+Serving as specialized brain-inspired structures that encode spatial information and uncertainty, ring attractors explicitly encode the action space, facilitate the organization of neural activity, and enable the distribution of spatial representations across the neural network in the context of Deep Reinforcement Learning (DRL).
+These structures also provide temporal filtering that stabilizes action selection during exploration, for example, by preserving the continuity between rotation angles in robotic control or adjacency between tactical moves in game-like environments.
+The application of ring attractors in the action selection process involves mapping actions to specific locations on the ring and decoding the selected action based on neural activity.
+We investigate the application of ring attractors by both building an exogenous model and integrating them as part of DRL agents.
+Our approach significantly improves state-of-the-art performance on the Atari 100k benchmark, achieving a 53\% increase in performance over selected baselines.